-- a) Nominations must be submitted and endorsed by the nominee's organisation. - b) Nominees must have been working in education, in New Zealand tertiary education organisations, for a minimum period of four years equivalent full-time. - c) Part-time educators may be nominated if their aggregated working time totals at least four years. - d) Groups are eligible (the leader and at least one other must meet the above requirements).
-A group will be a minimum of two members and a maximum of eight members. - e) Previous awardees may be renominated after a further six years.
+- a) Nominations must be submitted and endorsed by the nominee's organisation. - b) Nominees must have been working in education, in New Zealand tertiary education organisations, for a minimum period of four years equivalent full-time. - c) Part-time educators may be nominated if their aggregated working time totals at least four years.
+See 1.1 for explanation of the term 'educator' used in these guidelines. - d) Previous awardees may be renominated after a further six years.
 They must signal that they have previously received an award.